-- •Regarding women, the ratio of female leaders already exceeds 60% at our regional offices overseas (China, Asia Pacific, the Americas, EMEA, and Travel Retail).
-By 2030, we aim to raise it to 50% in all six regions of our operation, including Japan. - •Regarding foreign nationals, we believe that new value creation is aided by bringing together human resources with diverse values, backgrounds, and experiences, as well as their promotion in friendly competition with each other.
-We are currently considering setting a target at a certain percentage of our global workforce for employees who work in locations other than their home countries or regions, and achieve this target by hiring foreign nationals in Japan as well as promoting global mobility. - •For midcareer hires, we are actively employing them in the Shiseido Group in Japan and do not set any specific targets.
-(Regarding our offices overseas, we do not see a necessity for such targets since changing jobs is common practice.) - •Regarding recruitment of foreign nationals and midcareer hires as core human resources, the Company does not set specific targets, since we do not see any considerable differences from employees with other backgrounds. - •We disclose the following regarding the status of diversity in the "Social Data" section of the Shiseido Group corporate website.
-As of January 2021, approximately 5% of managers at Shiseido Company, Limited were foreign nationals, and approximately 26%-midcareer hires.
+- Regarding women, the ratio of female leaders already exceeds 60% at our each regional offices overseas (China, Asia Pacific, the Americas, EMEA, and Travel Retail).
+By 2030, we aim to raise it to 50% in Japan as well. - Regarding foreign nationals, we believe that new value creation is aided by bringing together human resources with diverse values, backgrounds, and experiences, as well as their promotion in friendly competition with each other.
+We are currently considering setting a target at a certain percentage of foreign nationals in Headquarter by hiring foreign nationals in Japan as well as promoting global mobility. - ·For midcareer hires, we do not set any specific targets, but are mainly employing them for mid-career recruitment in the Shiseido Group in Japan .) - •Regarding recruitment of foreign nationals and midcareer hires as core human resources, the Company does not set specific targets, since we do not see any considerable differences from employees with other backgrounds. - •We disclose the following regarding the status of diversity in the "Social Data" section of the Shiseido Group corporate website.
+As of January 2022, approximately 2.3% of managers at Shiseido Group in Japan were foreign nationals, and approximately 29.6%-midcareer hires.